|Quick Facts: Dental Hygienists|

 |Work Experience in a Related Occupation||None|

-Dental hygienists typically need an associate’s degree in dental hygiene.
-Every state requires dental hygienists to be licensed; requirements vary by state.
+Dental hygienists need an associate’s degree in dental hygiene.
+Programs typically take 3 years to complete.
+All states require dental hygienists to be licensed; requirements vary by state.

-Employment of dental hygienists is expected to grow by 38 percent from 2010 to 2020, much faster than the average for all occupations.
-Ongoing research linking oral health and general health will continue to spur the demand for preventative dental services, which are often provided by dental hygienists.
+Employment of dental hygienists is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
+Ongoing research linking oral health to general health will continue to spur demand for preventive dental services, which are provided by dental hygienists.

 Compare the job duties, education, job growth, and pay of dental hygienists with similar occupations.

 Learn more about dental hygienists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.